 Consult With MFE If Your Business Needs Coverage

 With many states having jumped on the legalization train, and others hoping to do so soon, many people have begun opening dispensaries or expanding existing dispensaries, and it is important for them to consider insurance coverage.
-Speak to the experienced professionals at MFE Insurance (in Los Angeles or Detroit) to learn whether or not your marijuana dispensary or other similar company is in need of insurance coverage.
+Speak to the experienced professionals at MFE Insurance (in Los Angeles, CA or Birmingham, MI) to learn whether or not your marijuana dispensary or other similar company is in need of insurance coverage.

 MFE offers General Liability Insurance, which shields you and your business from bodily injury claims and property damage.
 This type of insurance also covers third-party lawsuits.
 Your policy can pay settlements, attorney fees and any other relevant costs.
 MFE also provides product liability insurance, commercial automobile insurance (for owned, non-owned and borrowed vehicles), workers’ compensation insurance, equipment breakdown insurance, cyber liability insurance and loss of income insurance, among other types of insurance.
 Call MFE today at 213-266-7990 or contact them online for more information about their products.